Noor-Deakin/TrackScore/README.md

 **Top predictive features:** artist hit rate, release decade, genre, and Spotify popularity score, with individual audio features (danceability, energy, valence, etc.) contributing smaller but meaningful signal.

+## Limitations & Honest Caveats

+This project is built with transparency in mind.
+A few important caveats:

+- **Data leakage avoided, not eliminated entirely.** `Weeks_on_Chart` was deliberately excluded from the feature set as it is only knowable after a song has already charted. `spotify_track_popularity` is retained as it can reflect early streaming momentum for new releases, though in this historical dataset it is a recency-weighted score that decays for older songs regardless of their original chart success.

+- **Artist hit rate dominates predictions.** The single strongest predictor is an artist's historical hit rate, computed from their track record in the training data (1958–2021).
+For artists not present in this dataset (including most contemporary independent musicians), the model defaults to the dataset average (27%), which limits predictive power for genuinely new or unknown artists — arguably the audience this tool is most useful for.

+- **Training data ends in 2021.** The model has not seen post-2021 chart trends.
+Genre, sound, and listening behaviour continue to evolve, and predictions for very recent musical styles should be interpreted cautiously.

+- **Audio features alone are weak predictors.** Individual correlation analysis showed that audio characteristics (danceability, energy, valence, etc.) have minimal standalone correlation with hit status.
+XGBoost captures non-linear combinations of these features, but the model's strongest signals come from contextual features (artist reputation, era, genre) rather than the sound of the song itself.

+- **Release Cadence Advisor is rule-based, not model-driven.** The release frequency recommendations shown in the app are general industry guidelines derived from genre conventions, not predictions from the trained model.
+The dataset does not contain release frequency data needed to make this data-driven.